PaulHaeberli/uvwasm/README.md

 Many thanks to Patricio González Vivo for creating glslViewer.

-This code is based on his code [https://github.com/patriciogonzalezvivo/glslViewer]
+This is based on his code [https://github.com/patriciogonzalezvivo/glslViewer]